openai/codex-universal/README.md

 `codex-universal` is a reference implementation of the base Docker image available in [OpenAI Codex](http://platform.openai.com/docs/codex).

-This repository is intended to help developers cutomize environments in Codex, by providing a similar image that can be pulled and run locally.
+This repository is intended to help developers customize environments in Codex, by providing a similar image that can be pulled and run locally.
 This is not an identical environment but should help for debugging and development.

 For more details on environment setup, see [OpenAI Codex](http://platform.openai.com/docs/codex).